Education Department Hearing Exposes Divisions on Higher Ed Abuses

 Herman Bounds, the head of the Department’s accreditation unit, told the NACIQI members that the kinds of student outcome issues raised by Shireman and Alioto are matters for the Department’s Office of Federal Student Aid (FSA), and outside of his unit’s purview.

 But FSA is charged with looking into schools, not accreditors.
-And even when FSA investigates and takes a strong stand against an accreditor, the accreditation unit may not incorporate that reality into its own evaluation, as with FSA cutting off aid to the Premier schools and slowing the flow of cash to the CEHE schools, all of those institutions under ACCSC’s supervision.
+And even when FSA investigates and takes a strong stand against an accreditor, the accreditation unit has often failed to incorporate that reality into its own evaluation, as with FSA cutting off aid to the Premier schools and slowing the flow of cash to the CEHE schools, all of those institutions under ACCSC’s supervision.

 Bounds and his team also said that the accreditation unit doesn’t “google around” for information on an accreditor or its schools and doesn’t review items like IRS 990 forms that provide financial information for non-profit schools.